-The CNA Training Program is a free training program sponsored by Fair Acres Geriatric Center for the preparation and training of potential employees interested in becoming Nursing Assistants.
+The Nurse Aide Training Program is a training program sponsored by Fair Acres Geriatric Center for the preparation and training of potential employees interested in becoming Nursing Assistants.

 The program is approved by the Pennsylvania Department of Education and lasts 120 hours, or about 4 weeks.
 It includes classroom instruction, skills lab and clinical hours.
 Classes are held daily from 7am to 3pm, Monday through Friday.
 Daily attendance and punctuality is mandatory and any absence or lateness is reason for dismissal from the program.
 Once completed, a student may be offered employment at Fair Acres.

-The CNA Training Program also prepares the student for the American Red Cross Certification Test.
-This test consists of both a written and a clinical skills exam, and successful results will enrole the candidate in the Pennsylvania Nurse Aide Registry.
+The Nurse Aide Training Program also prepares the student for the American Red Cross Certification Test.
+This test consists of both a written and a clinical skills exam, and successful results will enroll the candidate in the Pennsylvania Nurse Aide Registry.